Afrolumens Project home pageEnslavement

 Introduction

-African slaves had been held in colonial Pennsylvania and Delaware almost from the start, but in relatively few numbers.
+Africans had been enslaved in colonial Pennsylvania and Delaware almost from the start, but in relatively few numbers.
 The arrival of the merchant ship Isabella at Philadelphia in 1684, with 150 Africans among its cargo, quickly changed the situation.
 The English settlers, critically short on labor, eagerly purchased every slave.
 With this newfound acceptance of slaveholding came a blossoming of the enslaved population in the growing provincial town.
 By 1705 an estimated one in fifteen households in Philadelphia held a slave.
 (Nash)

 In the earliest decades enslaved Africans could be found in Philadelphia Quaker households as well as in the households and businesses of non-Quakers.
 The Germantown Protest of 1688, four years after the landing of the Isabella, is the first recorded instance of a protest to slaveholding in the colony, but it was limited in its influence.
 By the 1730s, however, sentiment began to change, possibly spurred by protests from Benjamin Lay, whose taste for theatrical stunts--he once supposedly disrupted a Quaker Yearly Meeting by stabbing a fake Bible with a sword, producing gushes of blood-red pokeberry juice--were widely reported.
 During that same decade Quaker merchant Ralph Sandiford published an anti-slavery treatise that he freely distributed through two printings.
 Through these activists and the work of many others, public sentiment very slowly began turning away from slaveholding.